eagercheesecake/Rise-of-the-GOO-Notes/content/Characters/Characters/Gwyneth Sootspot.md

 ## [[Session 01 - The Party Fights Sewer Rats]]
 Kaldrake mentions that her sister is the person who commissioned [[Lexar Bellos|Lexar]] to protect her during the Games.
 Before the first melee, [[Gertrude Spugel|Gertrude]] sees Gwyneth performing fire magic in front of the arena.
 ## [[Session 05 - The Party Explores a Castle]]
 Kaldrake suggests that Gwyneth may be able to remove Gertrude's curse that is removing her memories.
-When they go to her tower in the Montrissad castle, Kaldrake finds a letter from the Aethereum saying Martin was investigating something.
+When they go to her tower in the Montrissad castle, Kaldrake finds a letter from the Aethereum saying [[Characters/Characters/Martin Sootspot|Martin Sootspot|Martin the Great]] was investigating something.
 Kaldrake also finds some mysterious ink, and a portal to their home castle.
 ## [[Session 06 - The Party Has a Feast]]
 [[Father Sansor]] says Gwyneth left about a week ago, and points them to her friend, [[Goro Hattori|Goro]].
 Goro tells them she left for Martin's Isle, and gives them a key to her office. [[Branwyn of Coryphea|Branwyn]] finds notes that Gwyneth was taking on [[Mora]].
 They also find a keyhole in her doorframe that causes the bed to rise into a potion room.
 The party later uses this room to escape the siege on Montrissad.
 ## [[Session 07 - The Party Sets Sail]]